 My word!
 There's a voucher here for 2p off a Milky Way!

-On the left of your screen you'll find at the bottom of the column of info a list of Pig Pals.
+On the left of the desktop version of the blog you'll find at the bottom of the column a list of Pig Pals.
 These are blogs/sites run by some online friends of mine, whose work I'm following but which aren't directly linked to Oink! and you'll notice one there dedicated to another IPC comic, Whizzer and Chips.
-The blog is run by George Shiers and, when I was collecing Oink! as a kid and would be going somewhere with my parents one of the 'back-up' comics of mine (when there wasn't a new edition of the comics I was getting every week/fortnight) was always Whizzer and Chips.
+The blog is run by George Shiers and, when I was collecing Oink! as a kid and would be going somewhere with my parents one of the 'back-up' comics of mine (when there wasn't a new edition of the comics I was getting every week/fortnight) was Whizzer and Chips.
 It felt like two comics in one, which appealed and made it just that little bit different.

-As such it's absolutely brilliant that he contributed his signature artwork for this strip which was a joke on all those traditional strips!
+As such it's absolutely brilliant that he contributed his signature artwork for this strip which was a joke on all those traditional ones he'd drawn.
 And unlike his work on The Beano, Dandy etc. he was given full on-the-page credit for his work:

 Unfortunately John is no longer with us, having passed away in 1999.
 He worked on The Beano right up to the end and below is a link to an obituary to this great talent at The Independent: